For Part 1 of this letter https://joyful2beeblogs.com/2018/07/24/dear-grandmother-t/

 How your heart must have been torn in two!
 With mixed emotions you left with your two daughters for Texas to stay with some relatives there.
 It wasn’t long before you missed your two sons so terribly that you came back to Grandpapa.

 But Grandpapa was not without compassion.
-Your youngest daughter, Ruby died at five years of age, probably soon after the picture below, (Ruby is the little girl in Grandpapa’s lap) from an upper respiratory infection that shut off the upper airway.
+Your youngest daughter, Ruby died at five years of age, probably soon after this picture.
+(Ruby is the little girl in Grandpapa’s lap) from an upper respiratory infection that shut off her upper airway.
 You were so grief stricken you didn’t want to eat or drink and lay in your bed grieving for about a month.

 Grandpapa hired nurses around the clock to care for you during that month.
 After which he told you that you had to get out of bed because you had three other children who needed their mother.